 As a result of this implementation, some problems with the previous compiler have been corrected.
-Subscripts will now be printed correctly when an array with variable bounds is output using free-formatting and named output is requested (e.g., using a free-format designator of /).
-Some inconsistencies have been eliminated between the OPT=0 and the OPT=1 compilers in calculating linearized subscript values from subscripts or in calculating array sizes for I/O when variable bounds or individual subscript expressions are not of type integer, so OPT=0 and OPT=1 will produce the same results.
-With the exception of these problem areas, existing FORTRAN programs will require no conversion and will produce the same results when compiled with the new compiler as they do when compiled with the previous compiler. compiled with the new compiler as they do when compiled with the previous compiler.
+Subscripts will now be printed correctly when an array with variable bounds is output using free-formatting and named output is requested (e.g., using a free-format designator of \/).
+Some inconsistencies have been eliminated between the OPT=0 and the OPT=1 compilers in calculating linearized subscript values from subscripts or in calculating sizes for I/O when variable bounds or individual subscript expressions are not of type integer, so OPT=O and OPT=1 will produce the same results.
+With the exception of these problem areas, existing FORTRAN programs will require no conversion and will produce the same results when compiled with the new compiler as they do when compiled with the previous compiler.